Activity statistics on Care Opinion

 Statistics on the home page

 This is the total number of stories you can read on Care Opinion.
-It includes stories submitted directly to Care Opinion, as well as stories which were submitted to NHS Choices and imported to Care Opinion.
+It includes stories submitted directly to Care Opinion, as well as stories which were submitted to NHS Choices (England only) and imported to Care Opinion.

 See a chart of the 25 organisations with the most staff involved.